vmware-tanzu/tanzu-dev-portal/content/courses/_index.md

 ---
-title: Learning Paths
+title: Courses
-linkTitle: Learning Paths
+linkTitle: Courses
-description: 'Learning Paths are designed to enable you to achieve the outcomes that are right for your business by way of a curated learning path.
-This content provides the "Why?" in the form of strategy content, as well as the "How?" in the form of practical and proven tactical references.
+description: 'Courses are designed to enable you to achieve the outcomes that are right for your business by way of a curated course.
+This content provides the "Why?" in the form of strategy content, as well as the "How?" in the form of practical and proven tactical references.'

-  '
-menu:
-  main:
-    parent: sections
-    params:
-      split: right
-    weight: 2
 aliases:
 - "/patterns"
 - "/patterns/api"
 - "/patterns/eventing"
 - "/outcomes"
 - "/outcomes/"
-- "/learningpaths/"
+- "/courses/"
-oldPath: "/content/learningpaths/_index.md"
+oldPath: "/content/courses/_index.md"
 tags: []
 ---